thenikso/b-bet/README.md

 ### Contract setup

 1. Have [Ganache](https://www.trufflesuite.com/ganache) up an running
-2. Run `yarn migrate` to deploy the contract on the local Ganache network
+2. Run `yarn migrate --reset` to deploy the contract on the local Ganache network

 ### Wallet setup